 Some have questioned the very existence of Noah saying it is an allegory.
 Admittedly, It is quite an incredible event and if Noah had not believed the Lord, all life on earth would have been destroyed.
 Jesus left no room for doubt when He, in confirming the existence of Noah and the flood, said this in Matthew 24:37,38 “But as the days of Noah were, so shall also the coming of the Son of Man be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage until the day that Noah entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of Man be.”
 The inference here is that they went about their daily lives with no regard for the Lord or what was about to take place.

 Does this sound familiar?
 The world continues on without a care for the Lord or for the end time prophecies whose fulfillment may be right at the door.
-The flood (so to speak) will come.
+The final judgment will come.
 We also know that those that believe in the Lord are never in the majority at any time in history.
-Though we are in the minority like Noah, we rest in the knowledge that the Lord has spoken and we have heard His Word to us and are safe in His love.
+Though we are in the minority, like Noah, we rest in the knowledge that the Lord has spoken and we have heard His Word to us and are safe in His love.
 We are told in God’s Word that the world will not get better over time, but will continue its downward spiral.